Middle School Dance Clubs

 Overview

 The Middle School Dance Clubs (MSDC), The Joffrey Ballet’s longest-standing school program, is a weekly dance education program.
 Participating students and teachers learn about dance through a syllabus incorporating assessments based on Illinois Fine Arts and Social Emotional Learning Standards.
 MSDC students attend three Joffrey performances and work with Joffrey Teaching Artists to create original dances.
-The program culminates with two major events: the Spring Concert in March and the week-long Intensive, May 20-24, 2013.
+The program culminates with two major events: the Spring Concert in March and the week-long Intensive in May.
 See the Program Overview.

 Read Lawrence’s Story.